|Prep Time:||30 minutes|

 - 1 C half-and-half, at room temperature

 1 C heavy or whipping cream, optional, for decoration

 Preheat the oven to 350 degrees.
 Coat a 10” x 3” spring form pan with cooking spray and set aside.

-In a large saucepan over low heat, stirring constantly, heat chocolate, butter or margarine, sugar, half and half, and salt, until chocolate is almost melted.
+In a large saucepan over very low heat, stirring constantly, heat chocolate, butter or margarine, sugar, half and half, and salt, until chocolate is almost melted.
 Be careful not to overcook as the chocolate burns very easily.
 Slight lumps are okay.
 Remove the pan from the burner.
 The chocolate will continue to melt after the pan is taken off the burner.
 Pour in vanilla extract and stir.
 Set mixture aside to cool for about 10 minutes.

 In a large bowl, beat eggs slightly.
 Set aside.

 Once the chocolate is cool (test it by touching it.
 Hopefully you won’t scream!)
 You are now ready to temper the eggs.
 Now you are ready to temper the egg, beat the egg again until foamy.
 With a large spoon, spoon some of the hot chocolate mixture very slowly into the eggs as you whisk continuously.
 By adding the chocolate slowly will prevent the egg from scrambling.
 Once 1/3 C of chocolate has been introduced and incorporated.
 Now slowly, continuously stirring, pour the egg/chocolate mixture back into remaining warm chocolate.
 Keep stirring until blended.
 (If you pour the egg directly into the warm chocolate mixture the chances of having scrambled egg is way up there.
 If scrambling happens you can try to strain the mixture, but most likely the batter will be taking a trip into the garbagel.)